What is an Elastic Load Balancer?

-Elastic Load Balancer (ELB) is one of the key architecture components for many applications inside the AWS cloud.
-In addition to auto-scaling, it enables and simplifies one of the most important tasks of our application’s architecture: scaling up and down with high availability.
+An Elastic Load Balancer (ELB) is one of the key architecture components for many applications inside the AWS cloud.
+In addition to autoscaling, it enables and simplifies one of the most important tasks of our application’s architecture: scaling up and down with high availability.

 Elastic Load Balancing automatically distributes incoming application traffic across multiple applications, microservices, and containers hosted on Amazon EC2 instances.

-One of the many advantages of using ELB is the fact that it is elastic, which means that it will automatically scale to meet your incoming traffic.
-If you are a system administrator or a DevOps engineer running your load balancer by yourself, then you need to worry about scaling load balancer and enabling high availability.
+One of the many advantages of using ELB is the fact that it is elastic (i.e. changeable), which means that it will automatically scale to meet your incoming traffic.
+If you are a system administrator or a DevOps engineer running a load balancer by yourself, you’ve got to also carry the burden of scaling a load balancer and enabling high availability.
 With ELB, you can create your load balancer and enable dynamic scaling with just a few clicks.

-Even though it isn’t recommended, the one instance containing the application is often the database for that application.
-In the beginning, this setup will work just fine for your application.
+Even though it’s not considered best practice, the one instance containing the application is often the database for that application.
+In the beginning of your application journey, this setup will work just fine for your application.
 However, this infrastructure has a few challenges.
 For example, the one instance where your app is located can fail, and if that happens, your app will also be down.
 Also, if you experience sudden spikes in traffic, your instance won’t be able to handle certain amounts of traffic.
-To strengthen your infrastructure and face the challenges (unpredicted traffic spikes, high availability, etc) you need to introduce Elastic Load Balancer into the equation.
+To strengthen your infrastructure and face the challenges (unpredicted traffic spikes, high availability, etc.) you need to introduce Elastic Load Balancer into the equation.

-As shown in the image above, Elastic Load Balancer will take the incoming traffic from users and spread that traffic over three instances.
+You can improve your example by using an Elastic Load Balancer to take incoming traffic from users and spread that traffic over three instances.